Labour Program Forward Regulatory Plan: 2025 to 2027

 Consultations

 The proposed amendments were pre-published in Part I of the Canada Gazette for public comments in October 2023.
-The final regulations are expected to be published in Part II of the Canada Gazette in fall 2024.
+The Labour Program has analyzed the feedback received and is taking it into consideration in the development of the final regulations, which are expected to be published in Part II of the Canada Gazette in fall 2025, with a coming into force anticipated a year later.

 Consequential amendments